smellsblue/jobrunr-postgres-upgrade-failure/README.md

 $ (cd demo-part-2 && ./mvnw spring-boot:run)
 ```

+This project attempts to run with JobRunr Pro 5.1.7, but fails to start up due to an exception while running the migrations.

 ## Extra

 If you were to run part 2 from a fresh database, everything works, so it seems the migration order is the root cause of the issue.